EMS: How to Scale Site Control with Solis Commercial Hybrid Inverters

 For developers and installers utilizing Solis commercial hybrid inverters, understanding the division of labor between native inverter controls and third-party EMS platforms is crucial for a successful deployment.

-What Solis Handles Natively Solis commercial hybrid inverters come equipped with robust, built-in EMS capabilities designed to manage the core functions of solar-plus-storage sites.
+Solis commercial hybrid inverters come equipped with robust, built-in EMS capabilities designed to manage the core functions of solar-plus-storage sites.
 For many standard installations, the native intelligence of the Solis inverter is more than sufficient.

 Out of the box, our built-in EMS capabilities can seamlessly manage:

-Time-of-Use (TOU) Optimization: Shifting battery discharge to coincide with peak utility rates.
+• Time-of-Use (TOU) Optimization: Shifting battery discharge to coincide with peak utility rates.

-Basic Peak Shaving: Discharging stored energy to reduce costly utility demand charges.
+• Basic Peak Shaving: Discharging stored energy to reduce costly utility demand charges.

-Self-Consumption Maximization: Prioritizing solar generation for site loads before exporting to the grid.
+• Self-Consumption Maximization: Prioritizing solar generation for site loads before exporting to the grid.

-Backup Power Management: Ensuring critical loads are supported during grid outages.
+• Backup Power Management: Ensuring critical loads are supported during grid outages.

-When to Step Up to a Third-Party EMS While the Solis native EMS is highly capable of managing the inverter and its paired batteries, modern commercial facilities often require a wider net of control.
+While the Solis native EMS is highly capable of managing the inverter and its paired batteries, modern commercial facilities often require a wider net of control.

 When a site scales up in complexity—requiring the orchestration of multiple distinct energy assets beyond the PV and storage—a specialized, third-party EMS is required.
 You will need to engage an external EMS provider if your project includes:

-Integration with EV charging infrastructure.
+• Integration with EV charging infrastructure.

-Control and coordination of standby diesel or natural gas generators.
+• Control and coordination of standby diesel or natural gas generators.

-Complex microgrid controls combining AC-coupled PV and secondary battery systems.
+• Complex microgrid controls combining AC-coupled PV and secondary battery systems.

-Advanced, site-wide automated demand response (ADR) events dictated by utility aggregators.
+• Advanced, site-wide automated demand response (ADR) events dictated by utility aggregators.

-Holistic control of heavy facility loads (HVAC, industrial machinery) alongside energy generation.
+• Holistic control of heavy facility loads (HVAC, industrial machinery) alongside energy generation.

-Partnering for Complex Sites To ensure our commercial hybrid inverters can integrate seamlessly into these highly complex sites, we work closely with top-tier third-party EMS providers, including Ageto (Generac Power Systems).
+To ensure our commercial hybrid inverters can integrate seamlessly into these highly complex sites, we work closely with top-tier third-party EMS providers, including Wattmore and Ageto (Generac Power Systems).
+Integrating a Solis inverter with a comprehensive EMS from one of these partners allows for site-wide asset orchestration, unlocking advanced grid services, deeper facility control, and new revenue streams.

-Next Steps: The Project Intake Form If your upcoming project falls into the complex category requiring a third-party EMS, proper planning is essential.
+If your upcoming project falls into the complex category requiring a third-party EMS, proper planning is essential.
 To evaluate your site's specific requirements and ensure seamless integration with our partners, please fill out the Project Intake Form attached to this article.
+Completing this form early in the design phase ensures our engineering teams can align your hardware needs with the right site-wide control strategy.

-Hardware for EMS: To implement these advanced site-wide controls, Solis pairs with Generac's Microgrid ARC Controller Cabinets.
-Generac offers two hardware tiers depending on your project's needs.
-The ARC Pro Cabinet is the most capable and durable hardware option for this solution , featuring an active cooling system for installation in extreme environments and a built-in touchscreen for increased ease of operation and on-site access.
+Generac’s Microgrid ARC Cabinets: Generac offers two hardware tiers depending on your project's needs.
+The ARC Pro Cabinet is the most capable and durable hardware option for this solution, featuring an active cooling system for installation in extreme environments and a built-in touchscreen for increased ease of operation and on-site access.
 For projects that have less complexity and fewer assets, the standard ARC Cabinet provides a lighter weight and more compact alternative.
 It maintains the same software solution and remote access capabilities as the ARC Pro, utilizing a simplified, secure design.
-Crucially, stepping up to a third-party EMS does not mean losing native visibility.
-The Solis commercial hybrid inverter is designed to communicate with two separate monitoring platforms simultaneously, allowing site operators to monitor overarching site performance and asset orchestration via the Generac/Ageto platform while retaining granular inverter diagnostics directly within SolisCloud.

 Was this article helpful?